On the extraction of fission mode properties from fragment mass distributions: From potential to yield

 \subsection{Symmetric mode}

 As mentioned in the previous section, a quadratic potential $V\propto x^2$ naturally leads to a yield with a symmetric peak (i.e., centred at $x=0$) and a Gaussian shape, in which case the Gaussian mode is a perfect representation of the theoretical mode.
 In a polynomial expansion of the potential, however, the quadratic term could also vanish, in which case one would expect a yield distribution deviating from a Gaussian shape.
 Consider, as an example, a quartic potential $V=x^4$ as represented in Fig.~\ref{fig:quartic}.
 The associated yield $Y(x)$ from Eq.~(\ref{eq:yield}) with $T=0.5$~MeV is clearly not Gaussian.
 Figs.~\ref{fig:quartic} (a) and (b) also show two- and three-Gaussian fits to $Y(x)$.
-The quality of the fit is poor with two Gaussians, but gets much better with three Gaussians.

-The centroids of the asymmetric Gaussian mode vary significantly with excitation energy, as shown in Fig.~\ref{fig:sym_temp}, despite the fact that the underlying potential remains the same.
-Based on the better agreement obtained with the three-Gaussian fit, one concludes that the system exhibits both a symmetric and an asymmetric Gaussian modes.
-However, the underlying physics is clear as there is only one symmetric theoretical mode in this system.
-The dependence of the centroid of the asymmetric Gaussian mode with excitation energy is also an indication that it is not associated with a theoretical mode.
+The fitted functions (up to an irrelevant overall normalisation) are